You’ll need to keep up with your usual medical care, but some natural remedies might help relieve pain and stiffness from rheumatoid arthritis (RA).

 Cold: It curbs joint swelling and inflammation.
 Apply an ice pack to the affected joint during an RA flare-up, for instance.
 Just don't overdo it.
 Apply the cold compress for 15 minutes at a time.
 Take at least a 30-minute break between treatments.

 Heat: It relaxes your muscles and spurs blood flow.
 You can use a moist heating pad or a warm, damp towel.
 Many people like using microwaveable hot packs.
 Don't go too hot.
 Your skin shouldn’t burn.
 You can also use heat therapy in the shower.
 Let the warm water hit the painful area on your body.
 That may help soothe it.
 A hot tub is another good way to relax stiff muscles.
-Just don’t use hot tubs or spas if you have high blood pressure, heart disease, or are pregnant.
+Limit your use of hot tubs or spas if you have high blood pressure, heart disease, or are pregnant.

 Take slow breaths from your belly.
 It can calm you and turn off the stress receptors that tighten your muscles and make pain worse.
 Plus, when you focus on your breathing, you take your brain away from thoughts about pain.